Three Homemade Cough Syrups for Dry Cough

 If that’s your case, these cough syrups will be helpful, but you should also seek out other solutions such as psychotherapy or yoga.

-However, if think somatization is your case, we recommend that you have a classic warm milk with honey.
+However, if this is not your case, we recommend that you drink warm milk with honey.
 In addition to soothing your throat, it’ll help you rest better.

-All three ingredients are antibacterial wonders, but honey and ginger are also advantageous because they relieve pain considerably.
+All three ingredients are antibacterial wonders, but honey and ginger are also beneficial because they relieve pain thanks to its anti-inflammatory properties.

 - 3 slices of lemon (45 g)